 1. Using Drugs to Deal with Depression and Anxiety

 One of the most common signs of co-occurring disorders is using drugs to deal with the symptoms of mental health.
 A person who is depressed, anxious, or experiencing PTSD is more likely to self-medicate using alcohol or drugs.
-A good way to know if this is happening is to consider what happens when you are not using substances.
+A good way to know if this is happening is to consider what happens when they are not using substances.
 Do the symptoms of mental health improve when they are sober?
 If not, it’s likely that they are using drugs as a way to cope with their mental health.

 Many of those who have this condition also struggle to maintain the responsibilities they have.
 This includes things like school or meeting obligations at home.
 You may notice them falling behind in school or not being able to complete chores around the house.
 This is often a result of the mental health symptoms they are experiencing as well as the time and energy they are putting into their substance use.

 4. Social Trouble

-Are you struggling to fit in at home or at school?
-Do you feel like you cannot make yourself be social?
+Is your teen struggling to fit in at home or at school?
+Do they feel like they cannot make themselves be social?
 This is not uncommon.
-It is very common for a person with co-occurring disorders to become more and more isolated, causing you to retreat from your friends and family members.
-Often, there is also a need to use more of the same drugs to have the same relief from mental health concerns, which can make you feel like you need to hide it from the people around you.
+It is very common for a person with co-occurring disorders to become more and more isolated, causing them to retreat from friends and family members.

 5. Medical Concerns